pcaston/OpenPeerPower.github.io/source/_docs/configuration/basic.markdown

 ### Reload Core Service

- Open Peer Power offers a service to reload the core configuration while Open Peer Power is running called `homeassistant.reload_core_config`.
+ Open Peer Power offers a service to reload the core configuration while Open Peer Power is running called `openpeerpower.reload_core_config`.
 This allows you to change any of the above sections and see it being applied without having to restart Open Peer Power.
-To call this service, go to the "Service" tab under Developer Tools, select the `homeassistant.reload_core_config` service and click the "CALL SERVICE" button.
+To call this service, go to the "Service" tab under Developer Tools, select the `openpeerpower.reload_core_config` service and click the "CALL SERVICE" button.
 Alternatively, you can press the "Reload Location & Customizations" button under Configuration > Server Control.